 In connection with the Original Financing, the Company issued \$200 million aggregate preference of the mandatorily redeemable preferred shares to an affiliate of Banc of America Securities LLC.
 The mandatorily redeemable preferred shares were redeemed using a portion of the proceeds from the offering of the senior subordinated notes.
-Banc of America Securities LLC was also an initial purchase of the senior subordinated notes and the senior discount notes and is an affiliate of a lender under the amended and restated senior secured credit facilities.
+Banc of America Securities LLC was also an initial purchase of the senior subordinated notes and is an affiliate of a lender under the amended and restated senior secured credit facilities.

-Transaction and Monitoring Fee Agreement/Sponsor Services Agreement
+Transaction and Monitoring Fee Agreement/ Sponsor Services Agreement